learn-co-curriculum/phase-0-git-basics-lab/README.md

 ##Creating a remote repository on Github

 1. From your Github profile, click the "Create New Repository" button.
-2. After you create the repo, click the "Copy to clipboard" symbol on the right-hand side of the screen to copy the url (we'll use this in the next section)
+2. After you create the repo, click the "Copy to clipboard" symbol on the right-hand side of the screen to copy the clone url (we'll use this in the next section)

 ##Connecting your remote repo to a local repo